Architecture¶

 Mount Plans

-The configuration contract between apps and kernel.
+The configuration contract between apps and the kernel.

 Event System